 Where an existing lock is being replaced, it’s worth taking it with you when you buy the new one or measure or trace its exact position and dimensions to avoid cutting unnecessary holes.

-Small mortise security bolts can provide an inconspicuous way of protecting casement windows while special bolts are available on the market which can be fitted into holes drilled in sashes.
+Small mortise security bolts can provide an inconspicuous way of protecting casement windows, while special bolts are available on the market and can be fitted into holes drilled in sashes.
 Alternatively, a locking bolt allows sashes to be secure even while ajar.

 ABOVE (clockwise from top left): Rat-tail window stay; door pull on a London front door; Georgian door knob and escutcheon.